-Following the success of last week’s blog on the secrets to creating the best chocolate brownie, I’ve decided this week, to unveil my husband’s ultimate steak recipe.
-Over the past 6 years he’s experimented to maximise juiciness, meaty flavour and texture.
-Finally, he’s found the most incredible balance.
+Following the success of last week’s blog on the secrets to creating the best chocolate brownie, I’ve decided this week, to unveil our ultimate steak recipe.
+Over the past 6 years we've experimented to maximise juiciness, meaty flavour and texture.
+Finally, we've found the most incredible balance.

 For me, the ultimate steak must have a crunchy, smoky, outside crust that contrasts perfectly with the pink, juicy, melt in your mouth interior that spans from edge to edge.